 Buying art — Know that there is art to be found everywhere—galleries, auctions, antique stores, online stores.
 Beverly Solomon, Creative Director of Beverly Solomon Design, says, “Galleries come and go.
 They have been hit hard by online art sales.
 On occasion you can get great buys as galleries want to sell off inventory before they shut down.”
 In short, look around.

 - How to save: If you find a work you like, don’t be afraid to build a rapport with the artist or curator of the gallery.
 Ask them if you can work out a payment plan; chances are, if the gallery is closing or looking to get rid of a collection, they will be more willing to work with you.
-If the piece has a big price tag, pay for it with a credit card that comes with an introductory 0% APR period.
+If the piece has a big price tag, pay for it with a credit card that comes with an introductory APR period.
 Cards like the Chase Freedom Unlimited® will let you pay off a purchase over the course of 15 months, without interest (16.74% – 25.49% variable APR thereafter) .

 Storage/display — After-purchase costs of owning art can often be as substantial as the price of the work itself.
 There are framing costs, installation fees, and monthly storage fees to consider.
 Depending on where you live, it can be more or less beneficial to store your art in a private space.
 If you’re a Manhattan art dealer, chances are you’ll be paying a huge premium.